tools-for-fll/FLLScorer/docs/scoresheet.md

     * "rule" - An expression that evalutes to 0 or more when the constraint is met and less than 0 when the constraint is violated.

+  * "no_touch" - (Optional) A boolean that indicates that team equipment is not allowed to touch the mission model for this mission to score.
+                 This is used as a reminder to the referee during scoring.

 * "pieces" - An array of the constrained quantity game pieces.

   * "name" - The name of the game piece.